-These are also some very critical points to think about when dealing with strings that are in tune but feel too tight or loose.
-If your scale length is quite long, this will affect the perceived tension, with certain string sets.
+These are also some very critical points to think about.
+Especially when dealing with strings that are in tune but feel too tight or loose.
+If your scale length is quite long, this will affect the perceived tension.
+At least with certain string sets.

 Can Your Guitar Strings Be Too Tight?